TransatAR-Dev-Team/TranslatAR/README.md

     pip uninstall <package-name>
     ```

 3. **Update the requirements file.** After making changes, "freeze" the current state of all packages into the `requirements.txt` file.

     ```bash
     pip freeze > requirements.txt
     ```

 4. **Commit the updated `requirements.txt` file.**

 > **IMPORTANT:** The `.venv/` directory is listed in the `.gitignore` file and should **never** be committed to version control.

 ### Running Tests Locally

-1. Ensure you are inside the correct service's directory with its corresponding `venv` activated.
+1. Ensure you are inside the correct service's directory with its corresponding `venv` activated (see [Managing Python Dependencies](#managing-python-dependencies)).

 2. Ensure all dependencies are installed.